Daniel-KM/Omeka-plugin-ArchiveFolder/README.md

 Metadata for a file should be set after the item ones and require a column `Document` that indicates the item to which the file is attached.

-Beside [Csv Import], some headers changed:
+Beside the [fork of Csv Import], some headers changed:

 - `ItemType` and `RecordType` are replaced by `Item Type` and `Record Type`;
 - `FileUrl` is replaced by `Files` (or `File`);